greg-raven/Uncommon-Sense/_posts/2010-08-19-doing-good-for-the-poor.md

 ---
-title: 'Doing good for the poor'
+title: "Doing good for the poor"
 layout: post
 categories:
 - welfare